Scientific-Computing-BPHC/Meshfree_cpp/README.md

 Development of a meshfree solver for inviscid compressible fluid flows in C++.
 The meshfree solver is based on the Least Squares
 Kinetic Upwind Method (q-LSKUM), developed by Deshpande et. al.

 This work is done as part of my M.Sc.
 (Hons.)
 Mathematics Thesis, under the guidance of Dr. N. Anil, Assistant Professor, Department of Mathematics, BITS Pilani - Hyderabad Campus, and Professor S.M.
-Deshpande, JNCASR.
+Deshpande, Jawaharlal
+Nehru Centre for Advanced Scientific Research.

 ## Dependencies:
 * gcc 8.3.0 or higher